Senior Resources » 5 Practical Ways to Save Money on Gas This Summer

 super savings

-Several fuel rewards programs offer discounts, cashback, and other perks to customers who frequently purchase gas.
-To take advantage of such programs, should check out your local gas stations or chain retailers for rewards programs that you can enroll in.
-Also, be sure to read the program rules and regulations to understand the eligibility criteria and the types of discounts offered.
+Many fuel rewards programs offer discounts, cashback, and other perks to customers who frequently purchase gas.
+To take advantage of these programs, explore your local gas stations or chain retailers for rewards programs you can join.
+Be sure to carefully review the program rules and regulations to understand the eligibility criteria and the types of discounts offered.
 Here are a few popular chains that offer fuel rewards programs:

 4. Plan Your Trips Wisely